-Citrus Salad with Quinoa is a healthy winter salad that incorporates fresh blood oranges, navel oranges, and grapefruit.
+Citrus Salad with Quinoa is a healthy salad that incorporates fresh blood oranges, navel oranges, and grapefruit.
 The addition of quinoa makes it perfect as a light main dish meal.
-This version is made with mixed greens or arugula, sliced blood oranges, and topped with a poppy seed honey vinaigrette and chopped pistachios.
+This version is made with mixed greens and a poppy seed, honey vinaigrette and chopped pistachios.

 Cook Quinoa according to package directions.
 I used water to cook the quinoa, not broth.
 Let it cool on a plate while you get the rest of the ingredients ready.

 Combine the Poppy Seed Vinaigrette ingredients in small jar with a tight fitting lid.
 Shake to combine and set aside.